 Beat Your Heart Disease Genes

 After kicking cancer, you might worry it will return.
 That's understandable.
 Cancer survivors are at significantly higher risk for cancer recurrence and for developing new cancers.
 But, that doesn't mean there's nothing you can do about it.
-Although many factors affect cancer risk and survival, following a healthy diet and lifestyle are important proactive steps.Is Your B12 Status at Risk? —Subscribers Only
+Although many factors affect cancer risk and survival, following a healthy diet and lifestyle are important proactive steps.Vitamin B12 Deficiency: Are You At Risk?

-Q. After acute inflammation of the gallbladder and pancreas, I was advised a low-fat diet.
-Do these organs distinguish between good and bad fats?Q. Can you clarify what counts as dark chocolate?
+After acute inflammation of the gallbladder and pancreas, I was advised a low-fat diet.
+Do these organs distinguish between good and bad fats?Dark Chocolate VS Milk Chocolate

 You may not give much thought to adding a splash of cream and a spoonful of sugar to your coffee or tea, but these add-ins can add up in calories.
 A study published in Public Health aimed to figure out just how much.Does Excessive Sitting Age You?

 Nearly one in eight US adults may have "masked" hypertension, says new research in American Journal of Epidemiology.
 That’s high blood pressure not found during checkups.
-It raises risk of stroke and premature death.Omega-3s May Be Good for Your Gums
+It raises risk of stroke and premature death.Omega-3 Fats May Be Good for Your Gums

 Eating foods high in omega-3 fats may aid oral health.
-Scientists reviewed 11 human studies (observational and trials) on omega-3 fat intake and periodontal (gum) disease.Could Diet Drinks Trigger Sugar Seeking?
+Scientists reviewed 11 human studies (observational and trials) on omega-3 fat intake and periodontal (gum) disease.Do Diet Drinks Trigger Sugar Seeking?

 It's all too common for people to go on weight loss diets but give up because their appetite is surging.
 Sadly, many people regain much of the weight they’ve worked so hard to lose.
 It may not be due to weak willpower, though.
 Rather, your body may be producing powerful signals to tell you to eat.
 How you go about weight loss could make an important difference.